 During phototherapy, your skin is exposed to ultraviolet A (UVA) or ultraviolet B (UVB) light from a special lamp.
 You may first take a medicine called psoralen, which makes your skin more sensitive to the light.
-You can take psoralen by mouth (orally), or you can add it to your bath water.
+Psoralen can be taken by mouth (orally), or it can be added to your bath water.

 This type of treatment is sometimes called PUVA (psoralen and UVA light).

 Phototherapy may increase the risk of skin cancer because of the extra exposure to UVA rays.
-Your dermatologist should discuss this risk with you before you decide to have phototherapy.
+The risk of skin cancer is lower with UVB light.
+Your dermatologist should discuss the risk with you before you decide to have phototherapy.

-Although you may be able to buy special sunlamps to use at home for light therapy, these are not recommended.
-They are not as effective as the phototherapy you will receive in hospital.
+Sunlamps that you can buy to use at home for light therapy aren't recommended.
+They're not as effective as the phototherapy you'll receive in hospital.
 The lamps are also not regulated, so may not be safe.

-A skin graft is a surgical procedure that involves removing healthy skin from an unaffected area of the body and using it to cover an area where the skin has been damaged or lost.
+A skin graft is a surgical procedure where healthy skin is removed from an unaffected area of the body and used to cover an area where the skin has been damaged or lost.
 To treat vitiligo, a skin graft can be used to cover the white patch.

 Skin grafts may be considered for adults in areas that are affecting your appearance if: